doo.table

 You can filter user data by simple filtering conditions.
 You can learn more about filters in Tabidoo API documentation here.

-Example of the simple filter: Find all records where the field surname equals the string "Newman".
+Example - Usage of the simple filter: Find all records where the field surname equals the string "Newman".

 "surname(eq)Newman" // simple filter